2024 Key Democratic House Races

 U.S. House Member, Pennsylvania-District 7

-Wild, who has been a member of the House since 2018, is running unopposed in the April 23 Democratic primary.
+Wild, who has been a member of the House since 2018, ran unopposed in the April 23 Democratic primary.
+She faces Republican candidate Ryan Mackenzie in the general election.

 Pennsylvania-08